-Every PhD student shall undergo an oral examination on his/her dissertation (the student must attend the oral examination in person, however, orals scheduled via MS Teams does not require physical attendance.
+Every PhD student shall undergo an oral examination on his/her dissertation (the student must attend the oral examination in person).

-Workshops:
+Workshops

 Compulsory participation on the Faculty PG Writing Integrity Module (PGWIM) - Professional Communication 871 or acceptable and approved equivalent is required.
 Students should complete the online course by the date indicated in Appendix A of their 1st year of PG registration.